 Owl Creek Band plays covers from the 70's through the current decade with a focus on 70's and 80's country and Classic Rock.
-Fun, versatle band with Danceable music.
+Fun, versatile band with Danceable music.
 They are based in the North Atlanta area.
 They are now a regular band playing at many venues and events almost every weekend, from Rome to Atlanta to Blue Ridge.
 They are open to travel for the right event.
 The band is also very versatile and can play from a 4 or 5 piece band to a acoustic set up trio.
-They have played at some of the largest venues in Georgia, such as Roccos, Mad Life Stage & Studio, Club 201 and as well as the North Georgia Ag Fair in Dalton and other festivals and special events.
-They also will be playing at Callaway Gardens in Pine Mountain in August of 2018.
+The band is lead by lead singer Chuck Wysoki with James Watson as backup and also lead vocals.
+Don Martz on bass and Scott Kenner on drums.
+The band members are all seasoned and professional musicians that give 100% in every peformance.
+Their goal on stage is to provided quality entertainment for any venue or event.
+They have played at some of the largest venues in Georgia, such as Roccos, Mad Life Stage & Studio, Club 201 and as well as the North Georgia Ag Fair in Dalton, Callaway Gardens, FansGiving Festival in Emerson and other festivals and special events.

-For more information or to book The Owl Creek Band, go to OwlCreekBand.com
+For more information and to book The Owl Creek Band, go to OwlCreekBand.com

 To LIKE and Follow The Owl Creek Band on Facebook, go to Owl Creek Band Facebook

 To check out The Owl Creek Band on Reverbnation, go to Owl Creek Band Reverbnation